ntt-sic/nova-specs/specs/juno/idempotentcy-client-token.rst

 There are some documentation impacts.

 First, new request parameter is added.
-User can use this if he wants.
+Users can use this if he wants.

 Second, response of POST request is differ from how many times request.